liupeirong/ai-foundry-apim-vnet/README.md

 ### From outside the VNET

 > Note: The isolated network controls traffic in the data plane, not management plane.
-The portal features such as view the Foundry projects or managing APIM APIs should still work.
+The portal features such as viewing the Foundry projects or managing APIM APIs should still work.

 1. AI Foundry portal "playground" feature should not work.
 1. APIM API portal "test" feature should not work.